Surround yourself with the magnificence and beauty of Hawaii at Hyatt Regency Waikiki Beach Resort and Spa. Our welcoming Waikiki hotel offers the …

 Located on the legendary Waikiki Beach with views of the famous Diamond Head Crater, this towering resort offers contemporary comforts and unique a…

 The iconic “Pink Palace of the Pacific” is a haven of luxury and grandeur.
-Modern yet uniquely Hawaiian, this resort offers unprecedented amenitie…
+Modern yet uniquely Hawaiian, this gay friendly resort offers unprecede…

 The capital of Hawaii, Honolulu is an urban area located on the southeastern shore of the island of Oahu.
 Honolulu means “sheltered bay” or “place of shelter.”
 The most famous area of Honolulu is Waikiki Beach, an area noted for its abundance of high-rises and resort hotels, views of Diamond Head and surfing.
 With the picture perfect cliffs of Ko’olau Mountains in the backdrop, and the Punchbowl volcano, Gay Honolulu makes it as one of the best places to get away on a vacation.

 Between the Waikiki beaches, the Bishop Museum, the USS Memorial Arizona and rainforest hikes, you can find something for both the adventurous and laid-back gay traveler.
 The best places for food are Downtown where you can find authentic Hawaiian foods and luaus.
 But to truly experience Hawaii you have to throw away the pamphlets and head out on a natural hike through the tropical forests and find the local lagoons and waterfalls.
 Then again, spending a few days at a Hawaiian resort and doing absolutely nothing but enjoying the sights and sounds from your hotel room sounds pretty nice.